 There are no tracking and antiskating adjustments that can be made.
 Still, it is a well built and reliable turntable for the price.
 It retailed at around $100 when first introduced and around $190 when finally discontinued.

 It came stock with a Technics EPC-P24 cartridge.
-For those on a budget the P-Mount AT92E cartridge will fit nicely.
+For those on a budget the P-Mount AT85EP and AT81CP cartridge will fit nicely.
 Just plug it in and you’re ready to play.
 Most any P-mount cartridge should work so your budget is really the determining factor.

 The belt is easily changeable and cheap at around $10.
 Just be sure to clean out all of the old belt residue as it can cause variations in the rotational speed.